plone/plone.restapi-client/docs/actions/workingcopy.md

 ## Delete Working Copy

+### Mutation function

+Use the `deleteWorkingcopyMutation` function to get the mutation for deleting a working copy.

+### Hook

-This function can be used to delete a working copy.
+Use the `useDeleteWorkingcopy` hook to delete a working copy.

-- Function name: `deleteWorkingcopyMutation`

 ### Parameters